PlaidWeb/mt2publ/README.md

 # mt2publ

-A tool to (partially) convert a Movable Type website for use with Publ.
+A tool to (partially) convert a Movable Type website for use with Publ, without having a working Movable Type installation.

+If your Movable Type installation still works it's probably easier to use Movable Type itself to generate new site files via a template that emits the entry files directly.

 ## Basic usage